 Deep-learning deployment on the edge for real-time inference can significantly reduce the cost of communicating with the cloud in terms of network bandwidth, network latency, and power consumption.

-But there’s a flip side: Edge devices have limited memory, compute, and power.
+But, edge devices also have limited memory, compute, and power.
 As a result, using the traditional 32 bits of floating-point precision is often too computationally heavy for embedded deep learning inference workloads.

 The Intel® Distribution of OpenVINO™ toolkit offers a solution via int8 quantization—deep learning inference with 8-bit multipliers.

-Join deep-learning expert Alex Kozlov for a closer look at achieving better performance with less overhead on Intel® CPUs, GPUs, and VPUs using the latest int8 calibration tool and runtime in the OpenVINO toolkit.
+Join deep-learning expert Alex Kozlov for a closer look at achieving better performance with less overhead on Intel® CPUs, GPUs, and VPUs using the latest int8 calibration tool and runtime in the Intel Distribution of OpenVINO toolkit.
 He covers:

 - New features such as asymmetric quantization, bias correction, and weight equalization to improve quality of inference workloads and lower precision

-- How to make best use of enhanced capabilities in the OpenVINO toolkit for your AI applications
+- How to make best use of enhanced capabilities in the Intel Distribution of OpenVINO toolkit for your AI applications

 - Using int8 to accelerate computation performance, save memory bandwidth and power, and provide better cache locality